PREPARING FOR A BETTER FINANCIAL FUTURE | EFFECTIVE BANKRUPTCY SOLUTIONS

 The monthly payments that are due to your creditors will typically be greatly reduced because the interest rates will be eliminated, and the length of time you have to pay them off may be extended.
 In most cases, even some debts that couldn’t be discharged under Chapter 7 bankruptcy can be discharged under Chapter 13, which is one of the biggest advantages of this option.
 Watch Jeff’s video below to learn more.

 One of the biggest concerns of our bankruptcy clients is how filing for bankruptcy will impact their creditworthiness, and thus their ability to obtain essential loans in the future, such as a mortgage, auto loan, or even get approved for a credit card.
 This is why we connect each of our bankruptcy clients with 720CreditScore.com

-Attorney Jeffrey Irby has seen how big an impact this system can have on improving his bankruptcy clients’ credit scores, which is why he now provides it to each person who seeks out his firm’s bankruptcy services.
-Additionally, watch the short video below to learn more.
+Attorney Jeffrey Irby has seen how big an impact this system can have on improving his bankruptcy clients’ credit scores, which is why he now provides it at no additional charge to each client who has a successful bankruptcy case.
+Attorney Irby does not actively engage in credit repair services.
+He simply provides the educational class to his clients free of charge after their bankruptcy concludes.
+Watch the short video below to learn more.